kozmoai/glent-deploy-aws/website/src/pages/workshop.md

 ## Workshop Offering

-* Hands-on experience with GLENT on AWS
+* Hands-on experience with KOZMO on AWS
 * Conduct the workshop across multiple teams up to 30+ attendees at a time
-* Pre-configured platform environment so you can experience with GLENT on AWS - with no prior cloud experience needed
+* Pre-configured platform environment so you can experience with KOZMO on AWS - with no prior cloud experience needed
 * Bootstrap cloud development and test your application with your own code

 ## Workshop Content

-The workshop is an opportunity to learn about GLENT on AWS and some of it’s major capabilities.
-Participants of this workshop will assume the role of two personas (Platform Engineer and Application Developer) to deploy a runtime environment and application using the GLENT on AWS platform.
+The workshop is an opportunity to learn about KOZMO on AWS and some of it’s major capabilities.
+Participants of this workshop will assume the role of two personas (Platform Engineer and Application Developer) to deploy a runtime environment and application using the KOZMO on AWS platform.
 Specifically participants will walk through the following steps:

 * Platform Engineers